Upland Gravelly Loam (Bonneville Big Sagebrush)

 Description

-This state includes the plant communities that were best adapted to the unique combination of factors associated with this ecological site prior to European settlement.
-It was in a natural dynamic equilibrium with the historic biotic, abiotic, climatic factors on its ecological site in North America at the time of European immigration and settlement.
-This dominant aspect of the plant community is Bonneville big sagebrush and Bluebunch wheatgrass.
-The community is made up of 55 % Grass 25 % forbs and 20 % shrubs on a dry weight base.
+The Reference State (1) includes the plant communities that were best adapted to the unique combination of factors associated with this ecological site prior to European settlement.
+The site was in a natural dynamic equilibrium with the historic biotic, abiotic, and climatic factors at the time of European immigration and settlement.
+The dominant aspect of the plant community is Bonneville big sagebrush and bluebunch wheatgrass.
+The community is made up of 55 percent grasses, 25 percent forbs, and 20 percent shrubs, on a dry weight base.

 Submodel